Hands-on stuff in every room, winding staircases and costumed Victorians make Clayton Hall a fun place to explore for the whole family.

+The Grade II*, 15th Century Hall is a rare example of a moated manor house.
 There has been a house on the site of Clayton Hall since the 12th century and the mound on which the Hall is built is a scheduled ancient monument — a protected and nationally important archaeological site.

 Originally built for the Clayton family, Clayton Hall has seen many different owners including the Byrons and the Chethams, with Humphrey Chetham being one of Clayton Hall’s most notable owners.
+The existing building has Georgian and Tudor sections which are from the remaining western wing of a once larger house, thought to be demolished in the 18th century.

 Mysterious marks at Clayton Hall…